 In addition to coursework requirements, all graduate students must execute a research project (creative component, thesis, or dissertation) to complete their degree requirements.
 All research topics must be developed in consultation with Geography faculty, and research topic selection will, to a certain extent, guide the process of forming a research committee.
 As early as possible students should formulate ideas about research topics and begin identifying faculty members to serve as their committee chair (advisor).
 Unlike some departments, in the Department of Geography students choose their advisors and committee members, subject to departmental approval via the POS.
 In consultation with their advisors, students then identify other faculty members to serve on their research committee.
-M.S. students are encouraged, and Ph.D. students are required, to select at least one member of the research committee from outside the Department of Geography.
-However, at least two committee members, and a majority of any graduate research committee, must be full-time OSU Geography faculty.
+Ph.D. students are required to select at least one member of the research committee from outside the Department of Geography faculty.
+All committee members, and a majority of any graduate research committee, must be full-time OSU Geography faculty.
 All committee members must be members of the OSU Graduate Faculty.